Lobethal-Lutheran-School/LLS-Blinky/README.md

 Bill of materials:

-5 x 3mm white LED
+- 5 x 3mm white LED
-5 x 100 ohm resistors for curremt limiting of white LEDs 4 x 10k resistors
+- 5 x 100 ohm resistors for curremt limiting of white LEDs
+- 4 x 10k resistors
-180 degree vertical through hole Type B USB socket
+- 180 degree vertical through hole Type B USB socket
-8 pin DIP socket
+- 8 pin DIP socket
-8 pin Atmel microcontroller, i.e. attiny13a, attiny45 or attinty85
+- 8 pin Atmel microcontroller, i.e. attiny13a, attiny45 or attinty85

+All of these components can be purchased in quantity quite inexpensively.

 A soldering iron and solder will be needed to assemble the board.